A note on mock automorphic forms and the BPS index

 The study of mock modular forms began with Ramanujan's introduction of mock theta functions, but precisely because of their lack of modularity, they were not well-understood and their immediate applications were not clear to many.
 More recently, largely motivated by problems in physics, mock modular forms have become a subject of increasing importance.

-In this note, we consider a possible generalization of mock modular forms in the context of automorphic forms on reductive groups, which are again motivated by certain expectations in string theory, which we describe below.
+We shall consider in this note mock modular forms in the context of automorphic forms on reductive groups, motivated by certain expectations in string theory, which we describe below.
 We will mainly be concerned with mock modular forms defined by weak harmonic Maa{\ss} forms (Definition \ref{mmfdef}); roughly speaking, the latter are modular but not quite holomorphic, while the former are holomorphic but not quite modular.
 Our candidate (Definition \ref{mockautdef}) replaces `holomorphic' with `cohomological', and we show that this is consistent with the previous definition in the case of $SL_2$.
+Beyond mock modular forms, other important but more complicated classes such as mixed mock modular forms and mock Jacobi forms also exist, but for simplicity we have not included these in the discussion.

-In Section \ref{mocksection} we discuss mock modular forms and a candidate mock automorphic form; the reader not interested in the physical motivations may confine themselves to this section alone.
+In Section \ref{mocksection} we discuss mock modular forms from the point of view of representation theory and a candidate mock automorphic form; the reader not interested in the physical motivations may confine themselves to this section alone.
 In Section \ref{BPSsection} we review the connection betwen BPS states and automorphic forms, discuss BPS jumping loci in relation to Kudla's generating series of special cycles on Shimura varieties. and introduce a naive---though natural---definition of an $L$-function associated to the partition function of BPS states.